apache/predictionio/docs/manual/source/start/download.html.md

 ---
-title: Choosing an Engine Template
+title: Downloading an Engine Template
 ---

 The first step to create a new engine is to browse [PredictionIO template gallery](http://templates.prediction.io/).